 |Methods of Getting New Villagers|

 The first method of bringing in new villagers is to go and find them on a Mystery Tour.

-When you still don't have the max number of villagers, you will come across someone during a Mystery Tour, and if you go up and talk to them, then invite them to your island, they will begin living on your island a few days later.
+When you are not at the max number of villagers, you may come across someone during a Mystery Tour, and if you go up and talk to them, then invite them to your island, they will agree to move in.

 The second method of getting more residents is to invite visitors who have randomly dropped by your island to live there.
 You can achieve this after upgrading Resident Services.
 If you already have a vacant house in your town, random visitors will drop by from time to time.

 The third method of increasing the number of visitors on your island involves using amiibos to call them.
 After upgrading your Resident Services facility, you can construct a campsite, which will allow you to call in whatever villagers you want through the use of amiibos.
 If you invite the characters that show up here to live on your island, they will comply and become a new resident.